-Social Security Disability Benefits for Cancer
+Social Security Disability Benefits for Cancer in Chicago, IL

 Winning disability benefits if you have cancer means going through the same steps of other illnesses.
 The Social Security Administration (SSA) includes cancer on its list of disabilities.
 If you have cancer and can’t work, you may qualify for Social Security Disability benefits.

 But winning SSD benefits when you have cancer, isn’t easy.
 You must prove that your cancer prevents you from working for at least one year.
 Depending on the type of cancer you have, you may experience shorter or longer approval times.

 For example, severe cancers like metastatic brain or spinal cord carcinoma, small cell cancer of the lungs, cancer of the gall bladder, liver, pancreas or bile ducts, may mean you get immediate approval for disability.

 Types of Cancer that Qualify for Disability Benefits

 There’s a long list of cancers on the SSA’s official listing of impairments.
 So the short answer is that any cancer that is expected to keep you from working for at least one full year (or result in death) may qualify.

 However, the most common cancer cases that qualify for disability benefits, include ones that require hospital admissions and discharges, doctor’s notes and reports of blood work and any imaging tests (MRI, xrays, CT scans, etc.).

 No Matter Which Cancer You Have, You Need Medical Evidence

 To prove your cancer qualifies you for Social Security Disability benefits, you must have medical evidence showing it will prevent you from working for at least one year.
 For many forms of cancer, a doctor must determine that it’s inoperable or that it can’t be controlled with treatment, in order for you to qualify.